Ranking the X-Men films from Worst to best

 Director: Bryan Singer

 X-Men 2” is one of these rare instances where the sequel eclipses the original in every aspect.
-Technically superb and more advanced, the film leans into concrete storytelling without forgetting to give several characters their moment to shine.
-Singer never loses his sight here which is primarily the relationships between our heroes in a place where prejudice has prevailed.
-Packed with incredible action and visuals that to this day look stunning - the attack on the White House is a landmark in stuntwork with a pompous rendition of Mozart’s “Requiem”, brilliant make up and a thoughtful approach to the source material that could have been easily ridiculed at less competent hands, “X-Men 2” is a sequel that offers action, emotion, strong performances and food for thought without taking strongly any side.
-Characters feel naturally evolved and organically inserted into the plot and Wolverine going berserk on mercenaries in the X-Men mansion is the moment that fans have been waiting for.
+Technically superb and more advanced, the film leans into concrete storytelling without forgetting to give several characters their dues.
+Singer never loses track of the relationships between our heroes in a place where prejudice prevails.
+Packed with incredible action and stunning visuals - the attack on the White House is a landmark in stuntwork with a pompous rendition of Mozart’s “Requiem”, brilliant make up and a thoughtful approach to the source material that could have been easily ridiculed at less competent hands, “X-Men 2” offers emotion, strong performances and food for thought.
+Characters are organically inserted into the plot and Wolverine going berserk on mercenaries in the X-Men mansion is the moment that fans have been waiting for.

 Best moment: Nightcrawler attacks the White House.